rrenode/2020heroes/source/_posts/Post-Creation.md

 hero_name: "John Doe" # Name of the hero
 author_name: "Jim Dohn" # Your name or who wrote it
 hero_affiliation: "Random Hospital" # Where they work, if part of story
-hero_type: "Healthcare Worker" # See example types in the Readme.md
+hero_type: "Healthcare Worker" # See example types below
 hero_location: "State/Provence, <br /> Country or similar <br /> Country" # General location, NOT ADDRESS.
 Only if hero agrees!

 # Social Media of Hero